 Alongside the creation of the center in Murray County, GE Appliances is making a $43 million investment in their affiliate Roper Corporation’s facility in Walker County.
 This expansion will increase manufacturing capacity, allow the launch of new products and add an additional 100 jobs to their already 2,000 employees.

-In addition, the company opened their new $55 million Southeast Region Appliance Distribution Center in Jackson County this past June creating another 100 jobs.
-The smart warehouse is the first GE Appliances facility to have advanced digital intelligence with cutting-edge distribution technology streamlining their services.
+In addition, the company opened its new $55 million Southeast Region Appliance Distribution Center in Jackson County this past June creating another 100 jobs.
+The smart warehouse is the first GE Appliances facility to have advanced digital intelligence with cutting-edge distribution technology streamlining its services.
 The new distribution center allows GE Appliances to deliver in one day to 90 percent of the United States.

 Written by Cameron Beltrain